Italian coastguard heard pleading with liner captain

 Costa Cruises chief executive Pier Luigi Foschi on Monday blamed errors by Schettino for the disaster.

-Foschi said company vessels were forbidden to come closer than 500 meters to the Giglio coast.
+Foschi said company vessels were forbidden to come closer than 500 metres to the Giglio coast.
 Schettino denies being too close and says the rock he hit was not marked on charts.

-The ship is resting in about 20 meters (60 feet) of water but could go down by as much as 130 meters if it shifts free from the rocks.
+The ship is resting in about 20 metres (60 feet) of water but could go down by as much as 130 metres if it shifts free from the rocks.

 (Additional reporting by Silvia Ognibene, Silvia Aloisi, Kate Hudson and Catherine Hornby, Writing by Barry Moody and Philip Pullella; Editing by David Stamp)